aktualisiert

 2. To bring People and Nature together so both can rejuvenate

-Our conservation activities occur alongside our working life.
-Volunteers have the opportunity to experience numerous activities from;
+Our conservation activities occur alongside our busy working life.
+Volunteers have the opportunity to experience numerous activities (depending on season, our needs & your interests) from;

-- planting to speed up biodiversity & weed management
+- micro-sanctuary planting to speed up biodiversity & weed management

 - building construction activities - retainer walls, path steps, reflection decks/furniture, shed repairs